fuzzybo/guzzle/docs/webservice-client/using-the-service-builder.rst

 ------------------------------

-You can add a plugin to all clients created by a service builder using the ``addGlobalPlugin($plugin)`` method of a service builder and passing a ``Symfony\Component\EventDispatcher\EventSubscriberInterface`` object.
+You can add a plugin to all clients created by a service builder using the ``addGlobalPlugin($plugin)`` method of a service builder and passing a ``Symfony\Contracts\EventDispatcher\EventSubscriberInterface`` object.
 The service builder will then attach each global plugin to every client as it is created.
 This allows you to, for example, add a LogPlugin to every request created by a service builder for easy debugging.